wandb/codesearchnet/src/dataextraction/README.md

 # Data Extraction

-This document describes the format and process for extracting data from the raw source from various languages.
+This document describes the process for extracting raw data from the original source from various languages.
+This might be desireable incase you wish to change the data transformations (which consists of parsing and deduping code).
+These steps are optional and a pre-processed version of the data with all the transformations applied can be obtained by following the **Initial Setup** section of the [README](/README.md) in the root of this project.

-## Extracting Data
+## Extracting Data From Source

 To extract the data:
 * Download and parse the code using the language-specific extractor (in `src/dataextraction/{python, CSharpDataExtraction, JavaDataExtraction}`).
 These scripts will generate intermediate `.jsonl.gz` files which must be deduped using the instructions below.
 Documentation for each language can be found in each folder.
 * Run `dataextraction/dedup_split.py` to deduplicate and split the data from the intermediate `.jsonl.gz` into folds.

 ## Filtering Conventions
 For all languages, we do some filtering of data to ensure that the samples we are